konfig-dev/konfig-docs/docs/reference/field/types/product.md

 A product field is used to link an offer to a pre-approved IAP from the iOS or Google Play stores.
-Konfig recommends that you get dummy IAPs approved by Apple and Google at all price points you are even considering using in a game and then configuring the Product IDs in Konfig `[WIP]`.
+Konfig recommends that you get dummy IAPs approved by Apple and Google at all price points you are even considering using in a game and then configuring the Product IDs in Konfig.
 This will allow you to push offers from the server instead of having to do a client update that requires iOS / Google Play approval.